ArchMage-d/ArchMage-d/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JS/TS/React.js
+- 🌱 I’m currently learning TS/React.js/NestJS, and working on a bigger project using node and react.